Cleetwood Cove Trail in Crater Lake

 The trail ends here, although you can reach the shore below the restroom building if you climb down the rocks.
 It’s a bit of a scramble, but you’ll find more swimmers here as well as a view of Wizard Island in the distance.

 Getting close to the water reveals its glassy clarity.
 Piles of fallen rocks are easily visible beneath the ripples of the surface.
 I waded as far as my knees and found the water cold and refreshing on a hot day.
-Take care while wading, the rocks underwater are slippery.
+Tread carefully.
+The rocks underwater are slippery.
 A passing swimmer described the water to me as numbing.
-If you sit long enough, there’s a good chance of seeing a fish swim by.
-Crater Lake does not have any native fish, but kokanee salmon and rainbow trout populations have survived here after people stocked the lake in the late 1800s and early 1900s.
+If you sit long enough, there’s a good chance of spotting a fish or two.
+Crater Lake doesn’t have native fish, but kokanee salmon and rainbow trout populations have survived here after people stocked the lake in the late 1800s and early 1900s.

 Geology of Crater Lake

-Where Crater Lake is now was once the peak of Mount Mazama, a Cascade mountain similar to Mount Hood or Mount Jefferson.
-Mount Mazama has a volcanic history that began around 400,000 years and involved many eruptions and lava flows, mostly andesite and dacite, that helped build its walls.
+Crater Lake was once Mount Mazama, a Cascade mountain similar to Mount Hood or Mount Jefferson.
+Mount Mazama’s volcanic history began around 400,000 years ago.
+Many eruptions and lava flows, mostly andesite and dacite, helped build its walls.
 Geologists estimate that it was about 10,000 - 11,000 feet high before the eruption that collapsed its peak.
 Like other large mountains in the Cascades, Mount Mazama would have had glaciers and valleys.

 Around 7,700 years ago, Mount Mazama had a catastrophic eruption that transformed it from a mountain to a caldera.
 Rather than steady lava flows, the volcano released huge amounts of explosive, high-silica pumice and ash that traveled as far as 75 miles from the volcano.
-So great was this eruption that Mount Mazama collapsed down into its magma chamber, leaving behind a huge caldera.
+The eruption was so large that Mount Mazama collapsed down into its magma chamber, leaving behind a huge caldera.
 Over time, the caldera filled with water from rain and snowmelt, creating Crater Lake.
 No streams feed the lake, which means that it has very little sediment to cloud its waters.
 The lake’s clarity impacts its light absorption, resulting in its remarkable color.
 At 1,943 feet deep, it is the deepest lake in the United States.

 Within the lake, the andesite peak of Wizard Island rises 500 feet above the water.
-Measured from its base underwater, it is over 2,000 feet tall.
+Measured from its base underwater, it’s over 2,000 feet tall.
 This island is a cinder cone that erupted a few hundred years after Mount Mazama’s implosion.
 Some of the other striking features around Crater Lake are products of Mount Mazama’s earlier volcanic activity.
-Dacite lava flows around 420,000 years ago formed the peak of Mount Scott just east of the lake, while 400,000-year-old andesite spires form the Phantom Ship island.
-Mount Mazama still has the potential for volcanic activity, although since it released so much of its magma chamber in its major eruption, a subsequent event would likely be on a much smaller scale.
+Dacite lava flows around 420,000 years ago formed Mount Scott, and 400,000-year-old andesite spires form the Phantom Ship island.
+Mount Mazama still has the potential for volcanic activity, although since it released so much of its magma chamber in its major eruption, any future events would likely be on a much smaller scale.

 Boat tours on Crater Lake